carter4299/windows-scroll-direction/readme.md

-<h1 align="center">Change Windows Scroll Direction</h1>
+<h1 align="center">Change Scroll Direction for Windows</h1>

-### Program changes the 🐭 to use the alternate scroll direction
+### Program modifies the scroll direction for the 🐭 on Window's operating systems.
-#### The program automates the process of going in to regedit, finding your mouse id, and changing it.
+#### Automates the process of going in to regedit, finding your mouse id, and changing it.
+#### Alternates between Reverse Scroll and Natural Scroll.

 ---